thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Which means that the _GTVGApplication_ class is in charge of creating and configuring one of the most important objects in a Thymeleaf-enabled
-application: The `TemplateEngine` instance (implementation of the `ITemplateEngine` interface).
+application: the `TemplateEngine` instance (implementation of the `ITemplateEngine` interface).

 Our `org.thymeleaf.TemplateEngine` object is initialized like this: